Success Habits for 2018

 So its that time of year when you, just like millions of others, have set your New Year’s Resolutions, right?
 You’ve started and had every intention that this year you will achieve ______(fill in the blank here).

 Well, the reality is, 92% of New Year Resolutions fail, and only one in nine people achieve their goals.
-So, rather than following the path of insanity (doing the same thing and expecting a different result,) perhaps it’s time to do things differently, to create different success habits?
+So, rather than following the path of insanity (doing the same thing and expecting a different result,) perhaps it’s time to do things differently, to create your own success habits?

-See, the problem is, the very thing that makes humans shine from other species, – our amazing brain, is the very reason that we so often struggle with our version of success and creating success habits.
+See, the problem is, the very thing that makes humans shine from other species, – our amazing brain.
+It is the very reason that we so often struggle with our version of success and creating success habits.

-One of the main reasons is that we are hard-wired to be kept safe, so our brain instinctively searches for danger, and whatever it perceives as dangerous to our current comfortable and safe self, triggers alarm signals, that ultimately increases our chances of failure.
+One of the main reasons is that we are hard-wired to be kept safe, so our brain instinctively searches for danger, and whatever it perceives as dangerous to our current comfort, triggers alarm signals, that ultimately increase our chances of failure.
 What this means is, when you set your lofty New Year’s Resolutions, you are secretly setting yourself up for failure!

 The key is to avoid being one of the 92%.
 I know exactly how to do this, so below, I will share a few of the success habits that ultra-successful people already know.